Climate change: Athletes flag the dangers of manmade snow

 Another American, training before a biathlon race, slides out on an icy corner and flies off the trail into a tree, breaking ribs and a shoulder blade and punctures a lung.

-Many top Nordic skiers and biathletes say crashes like these are becoming more common as climate change reduces the availability of natural snow, forcing racers to compete on tracks with the manmade version.
+Many top athletes say crashes like these are becoming more common as climate change reduces the availability of natural snow, forcing racers to compete on tracks with the manmade version.
 Olympic and World Cup race organizers have come to rely on snow-making equipment to create a ribbon of white through the hills since natural snowfall is less reliable.

+Johanna Taliharm, an Estonian Olympic biathlete, said racing on manmade snow comes with risks.

+“Artificial snow is icier, therefore faster and more dangerous,” she said.
+“It also hurts more if you fall outside of the course when there is no fluffy snowbank, but a rocky and muddy hard ground.”

 Manmade snow has a higher moisture content, making it ice up quickly, skiers and experts say.